lnalborczyk/momimi/README.md

 ### Simulating and plotting data

-We start by simulating some data (here, 100 observations or RTs and MTs).
+We start by simulating some data (here, 100 observations or RTs and MTs) given some values for the model’s parameters.

 ``` r
 library(tidyverse)